What Are the Louvre’s Most Overlooked Treasures?

 Exploring the Louvre Through Decorative Arts and Display

-Before the Louvre teaches you through painting, it often teaches you through objects.
+Before the Louvre impresses through painting, it often impresses through objects.

-If one room at the Louvre proves that decoration can be theatrical without becoming trivial, it is here.
+If one space at the Louvre proves that decoration can be theatrical without becoming superficial, it is here.

 A complete Second Empire interior

-The apartments of Napoleon III are among the most spectacular interiors open to the public in France.
-They occupy a suite of official reception rooms in the northern range of the Richelieu wing, decorated between 1856 and 1861 for the Minister of State under Napoleon III.
-Everything here speaks the ceremonial language of the Second Empire at full volume: coffered ceilings of gilded carved wood, walls of crimson and gold silk damask, Savonnerie carpet runners, crystal and gilt-bronze chandeliers, and the accumulation of official luxury used to legitimise authority.
+The Apartments of Napoleon III are among the most spectacular interiors open to the public in France.
+They occupy a suite of official reception rooms in the northern range of the Richelieu wing, decorated between 1856 and 1861 for the Minister of State under Napoleon III.[1][2]

 The grand dining room

-For visitors who want to understand how the nineteenth century turned ceremony into architecture, this room does the work almost instantly.
+For anyone trying to understand how the nineteenth century transformed ceremony into interior architecture, this room gives the answer almost immediately.

 Why the rooms survived

-Here, treasure and architecture compete for attention, and neither quite loses.
+Here, treasure and architecture compete for attention.
+Neither quite loses.

 The Regent Diamond

-It later appeared in Napoleon’s sword hilt at his coronation in 1804 and was also set into the crowns of Louis XV and Louis XVI.
-Few objects concentrate so much dynastic symbolism in a single stone.
+It appeared in Napoleon’s sword hilt at his coronation in 1804.
+It was also used in royal crowns associated with Louis XV and Louis XVI.[3]

 The gallery itself